- November 8, 2024

 the optimist says it’s half human the pessimist says it’s half monster and the project manager says, “when can we ship it?”
 PROXIMATE is a dread-driven narrative game where you investigate a deep sea laboratory and piece together the events that lead to the research team’s demise.
 You'll be required to wear an image recognition visor that only tells you the bare minimum informati…

-- The game features a unique premise that effectively combines horror with a compelling narrative, utilizing a visor mechanic that enhances the sense of dread and immersion.
+- The game features a unique premise that effectively combines horror with a compelling narrative, creating an immersive experience.

-- Some players found the gameplay mechanics frustrating, particularly the navigation and control system, which can lead to confusion and hinder the overall experience.
+- Some players found the gameplay mechanics frustrating, particularly the navigation and control system, which can lead to confusion and disorientation.

 story